monibgrt/monibgrt/README.md

 <p align="center"><img src="giphy.gif" alt="Michael Scott saying welcome" width="300"/></p>

 - 🌱 I’m currently learning JavaScript and backend development
-- 🔭 I’m currently accepting new clients.
-Check out my <a href="https://monica-garcia-dev.netlify.app/">portfolio!</a>
+- 🔭 I’m currently working on a budgeting app 💰
-- 👯 I’m looking to collaborate on any exciting projects
+- 👯 I’m looking to collaborate on any exciting projects!
-- 📫 How to reach me: monigarcia.dev@gmail.com
+- 📫 How to reach me: monigarcia.dev@gmail.com or find me on twitter would love to connect!
 - ⚡ Fun fact: I'm a big foodie and love discovering new restaurants.

 <h3>Connect with Me </h3>
 <a href="https://www.linkedin.com/in/garcia-monica/" target="_blank"><img src="icons8-linkedin-48.png" alt="Link to Monica's LinkedIn"/></a>